cellularmitosis/logs/20180205-r-tempcos/README.md

 - meter: 34401A in 4-wire mode.
 - chamber: Hammond 1590A with 12706 peltier, Arduino-based half-bridge controller.
 - power supply set to 5V.
+- each step is 1C and 5 minutes, with 30 minute plateaus at 25C and 35C.

 ## run 1